 This suggests The Crew 3’s location will be smaller in scale but hopefully more detailed.
 Test Drive Unlimited Solar Crown is taking a similar direction with its recreation of Hong Kong Island.

-According to Henderson, leaked screenshots not released publicly show a prominent Motorfest logo on electronic billboards, car number plates, and in the loading menu.
+Before the reveal, industry insider Tom Henderson had seen leaked screenshots not released publicly showing a prominent Motorfest logo on electronic billboards, car number plates, and in the loading menu.

 Notably, The Crew logo wasn't on any of the screenshots, implying that Ivory Tower and Ubisoft could drop The Crew branding for the next game and reboot the franchise.
 This could be risky since The Crew is an established IP.